Proof-of-stake rewards and penalties

 - By "double voting" by attesting to two candidates for the same block

-The reward, penalty and slashing design of the Beacon Chain encourages individual validators to behave correctly.
+The reward, penalty and slashing design of the consensus mechanism encourages individual validators to behave correctly.
 However, from these design choices emerges a system that strongly incentivizes equal distribution of validators across multiple clients, and should strongly disincentivize single-client dominance.

 - Upgrading Ethereum: The incentive layer(opens in a new tab)